neilshastry/aws-stock-price-prediction/README.md

 **AWS S3:** Amazon's Simple Storage Service

 S3 is the most fundamental and powerful big data storage solution by AWS in the cloud.
 The solution can store any structured or unstructured data in several file formats upto a maximum of 5 TB.
-The set up involves defining a bucket and IAM policy for secure access.
+The current basic set up involves defining a bucket with default encryption to begin our project.

 **Step 1:**